sporto/elm-tutorial/signals/introduction.md

 ![Signal map](signal-map.png)

-Diagram: We have a source signal (A).
+__Diagram__: We have a source signal (A).
 Signal.map produces a second signal (B).
 This second signal produces values that are the double of the original signal.

 Here is another example of map: